Local Soldiers push their endurance, for four days, throughout the Memorial Day weekend

 |0

-This work, Local Soldiers push their endurance, for four days, throughout the Memorial Day weekend [Image 3 of 3], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Local Soldiers push their endurance, for four days, throughout the Memorial Day weekend, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Local Soldiers push their endurance, for four days, throughout the Memorial Day weekend